Long Yun: Governor of Yunnan

 After the remarkable "26" coup, Tang Jiyao, then governor of Yunnan, was overthrown by Long Yun and his allies.
-Long Yun succeeded as the new governor and served as governor of Yunnan from 1928-45.
+Long Yun succeeded as the new governor and served as governor of Yunnan from 1928–45.
 When he was in power he put forward the goal of building a new Yunnan.
 He carried out a series of reorganizations and reforms from political, military, economic, cultural and educational aspects.
 During this period Yunnan was politically clear, had good social stability and a strong atmosphere of democracy.
 He consolidated and reorganized the economy, expanded paper money in the region and reorganized the tariff tax regulations.
-He prioritized textile export while reorganizing and developing production of tin ore, tungsten, antimonies, copper, salt, coal and other resources.
+He prioritized textile export while reorganizing and developing production of tin ore, tungsten, antimony, copper, salt, coal and other resources.
 Another big part of his project was the improvement of infrastructure, which was very poor in Yunnan.
-To improve it, he established a transportation enterprise that built the Yunnan-Burma Highway, the Diankang Road, the Sichuan-Yunnan West Road, the Yunnan-Sichuan Road, the Yunnan-Guangxi Highway and the Diankang Highway.
+To improve it, he established a transportation enterprise that built the Yunnan–Burma Highway, the Diankang Road, the Sichuan–Yunnan West Road, the Yunnan–Sichuan Road, the Yunnan–Guangxi Highway and the Diankang Highway.
 He also paid much attention to the agricultural parts of Yunnan.
 He implemented measuring of land and later used the information they achieved to put through a reformed tax collection.
 He worked to expand grain farming, reduce tax revenue and strived to achieve food self-sufficiency for all farmers.
 Due to Long Yun's reforms, Kunming (capital of Yunnan) was commonly known as a "democratic fortress".